evanp/haproxy/README.md

 ## SSL_PASSTHROUGH

 Set this to something truthy (0, 1, 'false', 'true') to use SSL passthrough mode.

+## HTTPCHK_VERB

+This is the HTTP verb to use when checking with the back-end servers.
+By default it's "OPTIONS", but you can change it to HEAD or GET or whatever.

+## HTTPCHK_URL

+This is the URL to use when checking with the back-end servers.
+Default is "/" but if that's a heavyweight system or it doesn't exist, then change it to something better.